vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

 ## **STEP 6**: Investigating maneuvers

    When a boat changing the side that's facing the wind, we call this a Tack or a Gybe.
-Although these maneuvers are necessary to reach the their waypoints, in general teams try to minimize the number of maneuvers.
+Although these maneuvers are necessary to reach the waypoints, in general teams try to minimize the number of maneuvers.
 The reason: Maneuvers will slow down the boat for a little while.
 <!--
 	 We're oversimplifying here, because often maneuvers are also done for tactical/strategical reasons.
 -->